getodk/docs/docs/collect-offline-maps.rst

 .. note::

-  You can also :ref:`manually place layer files in the layers directory in Collect <transferring-offline-tiles-manually>`.
+  You can also :ref:`manually place MBTiles in the layers directory in Collect <transferring-offline-tiles-manually>`.

 You can add offline layers to Collect from the :ref:`mapping-settings` or by tapping on the layers button (:fa:`layer-group`) directly from a map.
 Both options give you access to the same menu which lets you configure the offline layer for all maps in the current Collect project.

 .. image:: /img/collect-offline-maps/select-offline-layer.png
   :class: device-screen-vertical

 When you tap the :guilabel:`Add layers` button, you will see a file picker.
 To import a single file, tap on it and you will go back to Collect to finish the import process.
 If you need to import multiple offline layers, you can select multiple files.
-This process will vary a bit by Android version and device type but it is usually done by tapping on their file type icon.
+This process will vary by Android version and device type but it is usually done by tapping on their file type icon.
 After selecting multiple files, a select button will appear at the top or bottom right.
 Tap that button to confirm your selection and return to Collect.

 Once you have selected the layer(s) that you want to import, you will see a confirmation screen showing the layer names and options for sharing the layer(s) between projects or not.
 This setting is only relevant if you use multiple Collect projects.
 If you use multiple projects and they use different offline layers, it can be helpful to import a different set in each individual project.
 Additionally, when layers are imported at the project level, they will be deleted when the project is deleted.